 I am so tired of Democrats claiming to be the joyful, nice, wonderful party and then slinging mud and angry rhetoric in the same breath.
-Here's a local Samantha Derenthal has posted a lot of incorrect, unnecessary attacks against Rep. Dauphinais on her social media platforms.
+Here's a local example: Samantha Derenthal has posted a lot of incorrect, unnecessary attacks against Rep. Dauphinais on her social media platforms.
 Such as, saying Anne shakes your hand and tells you one thing then votes for another, essentially calling her a liar.
 Or saying Rep. Dauphinais refuses to debate her because she doesn't want to defend her voting record.
-If any of you have ever spoken with Anne, and I know many of you have because she is a very involved lifelong community member, you know she is ALWAYS happy to defend her voting record in detail and will always tell you exactly what she thinks even if you don't like it.
+If any of you have ever spoken with Anne, and I know many of you have because she is a very involved lifelong community member, you know she is ALWAYS happy to defend her voting record in detail and will always tell you exactly what she thinks even if Vote for common sense - vote for Anne Dauphinais To the Editor: